krishnaanaril/Notes/Video_Lectures/aws-certified-architect.md

     - **What** Region, Resource, Action
 - Managed Events - Tracks management operations.
 Turned on by default.
 Can't be turned off.
 - Data Events.
 Tracks specific operations for specific AWS services.
 Data Events are high volume logging and will result in additional charges. **Turned off by default**.

+## AWS Lambda

+* It lets you run code without provisioning or managing servers.
+Servers automatically start and stop when needed.
+Serverless functions and we pay per invocation.
+* By default you can have 1000 Lambda running concurrently.

+## Simple Queue Service (SQS)

+* SQS is pull based and not push based.
+* The size of a message can be between 1 byte and 256 KB
+* Message retention by default is 4 days.

+## Simple Notification Services (SNS)

+* It helps us to subscribe and send notifications via text message, email, webhooks, lambdas, SQS and mobile notifications.

+## Elasticache

+* It is a managed caching service which either runs Redis or Memcached.
+* Memcached is generally preferred for caching HTML fragments.
+* Redis is very fast, but arguably not as fast as Memcached.

+## Elastic Beanstalk

+* Not recommended for production application.

+## API Gateway

+* It is a fully managed service to create, publish, maintain, monitor, and secure APIs at any scale.

+## AWS Kinesis

+* It is a scalable and durable real-time data streaming service.
+To ingest, and analyze data in real-time from multiple source.
+* You pay per running shards.

+## AWS Storage Gateway

+* It is used for extending, backing up on-premise storage to the cloud.

+# AWS Serverless